darvpix/slex/README.md

 Slex

-Slex is a simple tool designed to help you code C++ in Termux.
+Slex is a simple tool I made to make coding C++ in Termux easier.

-How it works
+What it does

-Slex provides a simple way to work with C++ source files directly from Termux.
-It can:
+With Slex you can:

 - Create C++ files
-- Open existing ".cpp" files
+- Open ".cpp" files
-- Compile C++ programs using "clang++"
+- Compile your code
-- Run compiled programs
+- Run your programs
-- Delete C++ files
+- Delete files

-Slex is designed to make the basic C++ workflow in Termux simpler and easier to use.
+It basically makes the usual C++ stuff in Termux a little easier instead of having to type everything manually.

-Requirements

-- Termux

-Installation

-The installer automatically checks for the required programs and installs missing dependencies.

-Usage

-Run Slex from Termux and choose the desired option from the menu.
+I made it because I wanted something simple to use while coding C++ on my phone.